labrynthy/ElderRakshak/README.md

 d) Multi-Language Support: Users can switch between 10 languages providing a more accessible experience for diverse users.

 e) Incident Reporting: A built-in mechanism to report phishing links and scam attempts to appropriate authorities, facilitating timely action.

+Access the app using the following link - https://elder-rakshak-app.streamlit.app/